On the Power of Differentiable Learning versus PAC and SQ Learning: Simulating bSQTM with bSGDNN : Proof of Lemma

 If the $2^i$ digit of $m$'s binary representation is $1$ this will be at least $6$ while if it is $0$ it will be at most $-6$, so $v^r_i$ will output $2$ if the digit is $1$ and $-2$ if it is $0$ as desired.
 Showing that they all output $-2$ before step $t$ is just the $m=0$ case of this.

 Finally, recall that on every sample received after step $t$, $v_c$ will output $2$, $v_3$ will output $0$, and thus the edge from $v_3$ to $v_4$ will provide no input to $v_4$.
 During or before step $t$, the edges in this subgraph will all still have their original weights.
-So, if $v_c$ outputs $2$ then $v_3$ outputs $0$ and makes no contribution to $v_4$, while if $v_c$ outputs $0$ then $v_3$ outputs $1/6$ and makes a contribution of magnitude $1/24$ and the appropriate sign to $v_4$, as desired.\info{This could probably use some editing, but the proof is basically complete.} \end{proof}
+So, if $v_c$ outputs $2$ then $v_3$ outputs $0$ and makes no contribution to $v_4$, while if $v_c$ outputs $0$ then $v_3$ outputs $1/6$ and makes a contribution of magnitude $1/24$ and the appropriate sign to $v_4$, as desired. \end{proof}

 \begin{proof}[Proof of \cref{lem:bSQTMA-to-bSGDNN}] At this point, we claim that we can build a neural net that emulates any $\bSQTMA$ algorithm using the same value of $b$ and an error of $\tau/4$, provided $\tau<1/3$.
 In order to do that, we will structure our net as follows.
 First of all, we will have $(p\log_2(1/\tau)+3)T$ copies of $Q$ and $Q'$.
 Then, we build a computation component that takes input from all the copies of the $v^r$ and computes from them what to output in the next step, what to query next, and what values those queries take on the current input.
 This component is built never to change as explained in \cref{noisy_em1}.
 We will use a loss function of $L$ and learning rate of $2$ when we train this net.